brainiak/rt-cloud/projects/amygActivation/README.md

         - Make sure to change the rtcloudDir to be the cloud directory.
 And to make sure to have this config file on the cloud server as well.

-## Setup: one computer, with the local setting
+## Setup: one computer, with the data local setting

 In this case, you don’t need the file server at all, because the project will do all processing within one computer.
 Thus, you only need to start the web server.